Frane Franić

-Frane Franić (29 December 1912 – 17 March 2007) was a prelate of the Catholic Church who served as the archbishop of Split-Makarska from 1969 to his retirement in 1988.
-He also served as the last bishop of Split-Makarska before the diocese was elevated to the status of an archdiocese from 1960 to 1969.
-Prior to that, Franić was the apostolic administrator of the same diocese from 1954 to 1960 and an auxiliary bishop, holding the title of the titular bishop of Agathopolis from 1950 to 1954.
+Frane Franić (29 December 1912 – 17 March 2007) was a prelate of the Catholic Church who served as the Archbishop of Split-Makarska from 1969 until his retirement in 1988.
+He also served as the last Bishop of Split-Makarska, before the diocese was elevated to the status of an archdiocese, from 1960 to 1969.

+Prior to that, Franić was the apostolic administrator of the same diocese from 1954 to 1960, and an auxiliary bishop, holding the title of the titular bishop of Agathopolis, from 1950 to 1954.

-Franić belonged to a group of conservative prelates willing to engage in a dialogue with the communist government.
-After 1960s, however, he became a liberal and promoted ecumenical dialogue.
-During the war and the postwar world he turned increasingly conservative.
-As an archbishop in the communist Yugoslavia, Franić promoted a dialogue between Christianity and Marxism, entering in conflict with the Archbishop of Zagreb Franjo Kuharić who was an opponent of the dialogue.
+Franić belonged to a group of conservative prelates willing to engage in a dialogue with the communist government of Yugoslavia.
+As an archbishop, Franić promoted a dialogue between Christianity and Marxism, entering in conflict with the Archbishop of Zagreb, Franjo Kuharić, who was an opponent of the dialogue.
+After 1960s, Franić also promoted ecumenical dialogue.

 Early life and education

 Franić was born in Kaštel Kambelovac in southern Croatia, then part of Austria-Hungary on 29 December 29 1912.
 He attended elementary school there from 1919 to 1923.
 From 1923 to 1931 he attended the Episcopal Seminary, a classical grammar school with public rights.
 In Split, he enrolled in the Central Theological School and completed philosophical and theological studies.
 On 25 December 1936, he was ordained as a priest.
 After the ordination, Franić served as a religion teacher and prefect of the Split seminary.
 Franić went to postgraduate studies in Rome at the Pontifical Gregorian University, where, in 1941, he gained a doctorate in theological sciences after successfully defending his doctoral thesis titled De iustitia originali et de peccato originali secundum Duns Scotum.